Pareto Smoothed Importance Sampling: Abstract

 \section{Abstract}

-Importance weighting is a convenient general way to adjust for draws from the wrong distribution, but the resulting ratio estimate can be noisy when the importance weights have a heavy right tail, as routinely occurs when there are aspects of the target distribution not well captured by the approximating distribution.
-More stable estimates can be obtained by truncating the importance ratios.
-Here we present a new method for stabilizing importance weights using a generalized Pareto distribution fit to the upper tail of the distribution of the simulated importance ratios.
+Importance weighting is a general way to adjust Monte Carlo integration to account for draws from the wrong distribution, but the resulting estimate can be highly variable when the importance ratios have a heavy right tail.
+This routinely occurs when there are aspects of the target distribution that are not well captured by the approximating distribution, in which case more stable estimates can be obtained by modifying extreme importance ratios.
+We present a new method for stabilizing importance weights using a generalized Pareto distribution fit to the upper tail of the distribution of the simulated importance ratios.
+The method, which empirically performs better than existing methods for stabilizing importance sampling estimates, includes stabilized effective sample size estimates, Monte Carlo error estimates, and convergence diagnostics.
+The presented Pareto $\hat{k}$ finite sample convergence rate diagnostic is useful for any Monte Carlo estimator.